antont/MusicMill/README.md

 - The system organizes training data by directory structure (folders = style labels)
 - Audio segments are extracted for training (30-second clips by default)
-- Real-time inference enables dynamic style matching during playback
+- Tracks are classified once when loading the collection (not during playback)
 - Models are saved locally in Application Support directory

 ## Future Enhancements